7 Ending the Session

 If the campaign ends, then the Dealer should, after drawing the narrative to a close, prepare a brief conclusory epilogue for each PC where it is decided whether or not they found absolution on the Frontier, and extinguished the guilt and wrongdoings of their former life.

 Much like when ending a session (see above), the type of epilogue a PC receives is measured against their Motivation, however the Dealer is the only one who can decide whether the PC found absolution.
-The quesiton the dealer should ask is "did this PC achieve (or make a good-faith effort to achieve) their motivation"?
+The questions the dealer should ask are:

 A character who loses all of their Will can never find absolution, and will be forced to forevermore wander the Frontier in shame and indignity.